 Call monitoring is one of the most potent quality assurance tools.
-It is almost like conducting a survey about how satisfied your customer is but doing it in real-time instead of in retrospect.
-When you listen to an agent talking to your customer as it happens, you understand the customer’s experience and your agents’ convincing skills.
+It’s almost like conducting a survey about how satisfied your customer is but in real-time instead of in retrospect.
+When you listen to an agent talking to a customer as the conversation is happening, you understand the customer’s experience and your agent’s skills.

 Call monitoring serves several purposes:

 - Lets you analyze the real reason behind your metrics.